 Gazprom, Germany's RWE eye power plant tie-up

-"The power industry is one of the priorities of Gazprom in Europe," Gazprom chief executive officer Alexei Miller said in a statement after inking a provisional agreement in Rome with RWE boss Juergen Grossmann.
+"The power industry is one of the priorities of Gazprom in Europe," Gazprom's chief executive officer Alexei Miller said in a statement after inking a provisional agreement in Rome with RWE boss Juergen Grossmann.

 "The signed memorandum provides RWE with exclusive rights for negotiations with Gazprom on the implementation of energy projects in Germany, UK and the Benelux countries for a period of three months," Miller said.

-Any tie-up is likely to catch the attention of competition regulators, however, with the head of the German cartel office Andreas Mundt warning this week he would "look very closely" at what the firms intend to do.
+Any deal is likely to catch the attention of competition regulators, however, with the head of the German cartel office Andreas Mundt warning this week he would "look very closely" at what the firms intend to do.

 Gazprom also owns 51 percent in the Nord Stream joint venture building a pipeline due to start bringing huge volumes of Russian gas under the Baltic Sea to the European Union via northern Germany from the end of the year.